madetech/handbook/benefits/flexible_holiday.md

 * Time off due to illness and/or injury are handled separately.
 Flexible holiday cannot be used for these types of absences.

 * If a team members performance declines significantly due to abuse of this policy, then we reserve the right to review their use of this policy.

-* Having several team members away at the same time can make life really difficult for everyone else.
-Try to forward-plan your holiday, so it doesn't have a detrimental affect on your team members or on the company.